Our review score is based on thorough real-world testing and is always held up against comparable models.

 If a failed component is covered under the warranty, you have the option to have the replacement part shipped to and have the Apollo team walk you through the replacement process.
 You can also ship your scooter to a repair center, but this will take a longer amount of time to resolve the issue.
 Plus, Apollo ships its scooters for free in North America so that’s an expense you can avoid.

-With its impressive suspension, safe braking system, good warranty, and competitive price we rank the Apollo City 4.3 stars out of 5.
+With its impressive suspension, safe braking system, good warranty, and competitive price we definitely enjoy the Apollo City 2021.
 It was good enough to make it into our best electric scooters of the year guide.
 This scooter packs a punch at a reasonable cost and is good for new and experienced riders alike.